Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 Interior paint has a simpler composition and is typically less expensive because these extra additives are not necessary.

-What Happens When You Use Exterior Paint Inside?
+What Happens If I Accidentally Used Exterior Paint Inside?

-The fumes and chemicals in exterior paints can lead to all kinds of health issues, including allergies and other types of respiratory issues.
+Exposure to paint fumes and VOCs may lead to all kinds of health issues, including allergies and other types of respiratory issues.

-Beyond the health dangers that come from using exterior paints indoors, you may also be displeased with the finish, which can be softer and more flexible than an interior finish.
+Beyond the health dangers associated with using exterior paints indoors, you may also be displeased with the finish, which can be softer and more flexible than an interior finish.

 Durable Alternatives to Using Exterior Paint Inside